 Additionally, a key objective of my work is to reduce and eventually eliminate the necessity for toxic anti-rejection medications in transplant protection, a pursuit aligned with the coveted goal of inducing immunologic tolerance—often referred to as the Holy Grail of transplantation.

-To meet this goal, I am preparing a novel cellular therapy based on ex-vivo expanded T regulatory cells (Tregs).
-We have already optimized Treg production in our clinical Laboratory.
-This therapy can not only benefit transplant patients, but also those with autoimmune disorders like type 1 diabetes, Crohn's disease, multiple sclerosis or rheumatoid arthritis.
+In pursuit of this mission, I am spearheading the development of a groundbreaking cellular therapy centered around ex-vivo expanded T regulatory cells (Tregs).
+Our clinical laboratory has successfully optimized the production of Tregs, paving the way for a novel therapeutic approach.
+This groundbreaking therapy not only holds promise for transplant patients but also extends its potential benefits to individuals grappling with autoimmune disorders such as type 1 diabetes, Crohn's disease, multiple sclerosis, or rheumatoid arthritis.

 For more details, see links above for Diabetes, Pancreatitis and Kidney Tx.

 Thank you for your interest in our research.